Product Liability Under Different US Laws

 • Other Federal Statutes: Depending on the product, other federal laws may apply, such as the National Highway Traffic Safety Act for automobiles.

-See also Central Consumer Protection Authority (CCPA)
+See also Consumer Affairs Department

 Importance of Legal Counsel: